SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/1839-12-17-avael-varnish.md

 *****
 ### // EASTON HOUSE //

-<br><I>For weeks since the recovery of the men of EASTON HOUSE, DOCTOR LENARD McCOY has come to sit for his painting.
+<br><I>For weeks since the recovery of the men of EASTON HOUSE, DOCTOR LENARD TRELAINE has come to sit for his painting.
 He has made a habit of arriving soon after sunset as THE DOCTOR had requested his portrait be done by candlelight.</i>

 <i>Each Friday, AVAELLE EASTON takes her evening meal early and sets up the living room for his arrival.
 Candles tall and small are strewn about the area to acheive the minimum required lighting for her work.
 She's taken to enjoying a tiny cup of whisky sipped throughout the evening as the two sit in conversation and pleasantries.</i>